-Question 4) Why did the Lord bring up different levels of fruitfulness?
+Question 4) Why does Jesus bring up different levels of fruitfulness?
 What does the thirty-fold represent as opposed to the hundred-fold return? (a hundred, sixty, or thirty times what was sown (Matthew 13:8).

-A man like C.T.
-Studd is an example of a hundred-fold return.
+A man like the famous British cricketer, C.T.
+Studd, would be an example of a hundred-fold return.
 In giving up his fortune and family, he chose to give his life to fulfill God's purposes in his generation.
 We all make choices as we walk through this life on earth.
-We can choose our level of commitment to walk a thirty-fold, sixty-fold, or hundredfold path.
+We can choose by our level of commitment to walk a thirty-fold, sixty-fold, or hundredfold path.
 To walk the hundredfold path will cost you.
-All advances in the kingdom of God will cost your self-life with a call to die to self and pick up the cross.
-Some are satisfied with a thirty-fold commitment, while others have seen the value that God has placed on one life, so they choose, based on that view of eternity, to invest all of their heart, soul, and strength.
+All advances in the kingdom of God will require your self-life with a call to die to self and pick up the cross.
+There are some who are satisfied with a thirty-fold commitment, while others have seen the value that God has placed on one life, so they choose, based on that view of eternity, to invest all of their heart, soul, and strength.
 They decide to use all of their faculties and all their resources to win precious people to their Master, at whatever cost it may require.
 It is not necessary to be full-time in ministry to bear fruit one hundredfold.
 The only essential element is to listen and obey.